harleydutton/tabula-rasa/sections/skills and attributes/big Skills.md

-Skills represent the things a [[big Character|character]] is good at doing.
+Skills represent the things a [[big Character master copy|character]] is good at doing.
 A skill consists of a name and level.
 The level determines how many dice the character gets to roll when making a [[Checks|check]] using the skill.

 ## Creating a Skill
 Consult the [[big Limits|limits]] section of the [[Setting|setting]] and think up a skill within those bounds and run the idea by your [[Storyteller|storyteller]].
 If they approve it it will be added to the setting (possibly with new limits) after which characters can take and level the skill like any other.